Recipe Overview

 Clear out your pantries and preheat those ovens, because when it comes to these chewy, fully-loaded kitchen sink cookies, anything goes.
 Kitchen sink cookies, also called compost cookies, are an easy cookie recipe made from soft vanilla cookie dough packed with chocolate chips, salty potato chips, pretzels, and toffee bits.
 To stretch it a bit, they include everything but the kitchen sink, hence the name!
 Every bite is filled with a delicious combination of flavors and textures, for a truly satisfying and delightful homemade cookie.

-• Use what you have on hand.
+A good way to use odds and ends.
 The purpose of kitchen sink cookies is to use up the random ingredients you have kicking around in the pantry.
-You can follow this recipe as written, or change up the sweet-salty add-ins to suit.
+You can follow this recipe as written, or change up the sweet and/or salty add-ins to suit.

 The ingredients for kitchen sink cookies.